Thejashree0308/pull_shark1/README.md

 # 🦈 Pull Shark Practice Repository
-This is my first pull request
+This is my first pull request.
 This repository is created to practice and demonstrate GitHub workflows such as:.

 * 🔀 Creating branches